 The Office of Academic Computing oversees the university's utilization of electronic delivery of coursework and programs.
 Blackboard and its operations are monitored and controlled by this office.
-If you are having issues with Blackboard, you should contact this office for assistance.
-In order to reach this office, please email: fchacon@bowiestate.edu or (301) 860-3933.
+If you are having issues with Blackboard, you should contact the Help Desk for assistance.
+The Help Desk can be contacted at: Helpdesk@bowiestate.edu or (301) 860-HELP (4357).